satur-io/duckdb-php/docs/md/running-queries.md

 For all of them, we will use the `\Saturio\DuckDB\DuckDB::create()` function.

 ### Regular connection

-This is the simplest way to establish a new connection
+This is the simplest way to establish a new connection.

 ```php
 // In-memory